2025–26 ASEAN Club Championship group stage: Format

 The group stage is a single round-robin format.

 Initially, the top four teams from each group advance to a quarter-final stage.
 However, following the withdrawal of Indonesian teams, the quarter-finals were removed; only the top two teams will qualify for the semi-finals.

 Tiebreakers

 The teams were ranked according to points (3 points for a win, 1 point for a draw, 0 points for a loss).
-If tied on points, tiebreakers were applied in the following order:
+If tied on points, tiebreakers were applied in the following order (Regulations Article 17.2):